 In light of the increasing labour costs and the labour intensive nature of our business, it is important for us to accurately estimate our cost in preparing tenders or pricing our services.
 We believe that our customers expect accurate assessment of cost (which should take into consideration potential increases in material costs and labour costs) prior to entering into any service contracts or submitting any bids for tenders.
-Furthermore, most of our contracts are tender contracts and the terms of the tenders are fixed or pre-determined in the contracts with limited price adjustment mechanism.
-For DTCs and other contracts entered into with the Government, there is limited price adjustment mechanism mainly with reference to price index on costs of labour and materials need in public sector construction projects compiled by the Census and Statistics Department.
-Cost overrun may result from inaccurate estimation of costs, increase in cost of labours and materials, additional cost derived from work defects, adverse weather condition, additional variation of technical specification or customers' requirements, change in the regulatory requirements and the Government's policy and other unforeseen problems and circumstances.
-Accordingly, we bear the risk of costs overrun as set out in the section headed "Risk Factors - Our historical revenue and profit margin from building maintenance and renovation projects may not be indicative of our future revenue and profit margins" of this prospectus.
+Furthermore, most of our contracts are tender contracts and the terms of the tenders are fixed or pre-determined in the contracts which do not include any explicit price adjustment mechanism.
+For DTCs entered into with the Government, there is limited price adjustment mechanism mainly with reference to price index on costs of labour and materials need in public sector construction projects compiled by the Census and Statistics Department.
+Accordingly, we bear the risk of costs overrun as set out in the section headed "Risk Factors - We may suffer from cost overrun and our profitability may be adversely affected" of this [REDACTED].